j-mnr/gophergo.dev/content/basics/19-error.md

 🤖 🚨🚨 **ERROR** 🚨🚨 🤖 🚨🚨 **ERROR** 🚨🚨 🤖 This is not a drill we're
-going down❗ The story's 📖 coming to a close❗ The application 🖥️ is going to crash❗ -- Calm down ❗❗ This is no time to [panic]() (coming soon!).
+going down❗ The story's 📖 coming to a close❗ The application 🖥️ is going to crash❗ -- Calm down ❗❗ This is no time to [panic](/basics/21-panic-recover).
 Like any Gopher worth their salt, we'll handle our `error` gracefully.

 What's an `error` in Go and why should we handle it gracefully?
 Let's start with the first question.
 An `error` is a value like any other value (`int`,